openwisp/openwisp-wifi-login-pages/README.md

 **Note:** Replace `https://wifi-login-pages.example.com/` with `origin` of your **OpenWISP WiFi Login Pages** service.

-Assign a subdomain to both captive portal and system running the web application you just created.
-Configure your DNS such that accessing the subdomain from the WiFi resolves it to captive portal while accessing it from the internet resolves it to the web application.
+Assign a dedicated DNS name to be used by both systems: the captive portal and the web application which simulates it.
+Then configure your captive portal to resolve this DNS name to its IP, while the public DNS resolution should point to the mock app just created.
+This way captive portal login and logout requests will not hang, allowing users to view/modify their account data also from the public internet.

 ### License